Gum Swelling Treatment After Root Canal

 If you have developed serious tooth decay or an infection in your tooth, which has lead to swollen gums, you may need a root canal.

-Infections can spread to the pulp of your teeth due to poor dental hygiene and other factors.
+Infections can spread to the pulp of your teeth due to poor dental care and other factors.
 The infection may travel from the root of your tooth into the periodontal ligament.
 It may then enter the gums, causing painful swelling.

 A root canal can alleviate this pain.
 Using the latest technology can help determine if you need a root canal.
 During the evaluation and treatment process, Dr. Lipner may: